Harikesh666/Javascript/Concurrency model of JavaScript.md

 7. **Asynchronous Execution in a Single-Threaded Language**:
    - JavaScript uses its concurrency model to handle tasks asynchronously without freezing the UI, despite being single-threaded.

+### **Why Is the Concurrency Model Important?**

+- Non-Blocking I/O: JavaScript's concurrency model ensures that time-consuming tasks like network requests and timers don’t block the main thread, keeping the UI responsive.

+- Efficient Resource Management: It enables asynchronous tasks to be executed concurrently in a non-blocking manner, making better use of system resources without requiring multi-threading.

 ---